Seven Myths About ERP

 Later, the company planned to roll out the same ERP design to its China office.
 The China Project was a more straightforward roll-out project as compared to the Singapore project.
 The plan was to have the China office follow the Singapore process.
 Only minor adjustments were needed to meet the China local regulatory requirement.

-As the Singapore project was very smooth and appeared to be easy, their IT executive volunteered to take on the role of the project manager.
+As the Singapore project was very smooth and appeared to be easy, their IT executive volunteered to take on the project manager’s role.
 That project struggled to complete in 9 months.
 More than double the time took for the Singapore project.

-There are three common types of the software implementation project in companies that involve business processes:
+There are three common types of software implementation project in companies that involve business processes:

 - Customized Software

 The following diagrams illustrate the differences in the complexity of the various software projects.